unicoq/unicoq/README.md

 ### Options, debugging

 To trace what the algorithm is doing, one can use `Set Unicoq Debug` which will produce a trace on stdout.
+Additionally, if a file is set using `Set Unicoq LaTex File "file.tex"` the algorithm, upon success, will write a derivation tree in LaTex.
+In the directory `doc` there is a file named `treelog.tex` with an example on how to build such document.

 The option `Set Unicoq Aggressive` activates the strong `Meta-DelDeps` rule to remove dependencies of meta-variables (see the paper for details).